-Have students name a way in which the two

-objects are alike.
-Give them this sentence

-frame to express the similarity: Here is

-one way and are alike.
+Have students name a way in which the two objects are alike.
+Give them this sentence frame to express the similarity: Here is one way and are alike.
+They both .

-They both

-Follow the same procedure with difference

-using this sentence frame: Here is one

-way and are different.
+Follow the same procedure with differences, using this sentence frame: Here is one way and are different.
 One but the other one .

 Option 1: Have students pick two things in their content area texts (or classroom literature) to compare and contrast, filling in a Venn diagram and sharing/discussing their work with others.
 Option 2: Challenge students to think of two things that share one hard-to-guess similarity and pose it as a riddle for others to guess.
 For example,

-(say) How are the sun and pepper alike?
-(Both are hot.)

-How is a corn plant like an elephant?
+- (Both are hot.)
+(Both are hot.) - > How is a corn plant like an elephant?
 (Both have big ears.)